Smightym8/SQLKeywordsFormatter/README.md

 # SQLKeywordsFormatter
 <p>
 A commandline tool written in Python3 to format SQL Keywords to uppercase and other words to lowercase.
-This tool is for all who do not want to write keywords in uppercase themselves and prefer to simply write everything in small latters.
+This tool is for all who do not want to write keywords in uppercase themselves and prefer to simply write everything in small letters.
 </p>

     usage: sqlKeywordsFormatter.py [-h] [-o O] F